emiledelmas/Website_Docx_Generator/README.md

 ## Built With

-* [Flask](http://flask.pocoo.org/) - The light python web framework that make this website that simple and that powerful
+* [Flask](http://flask.pocoo.org/) - The light python web framework that makes this website that simple and that powerful
 * [python-docx](https://python-docx.readthedocs.io/en/latest/) - Python libray that can create, modify and generate docx file easily
 * [Wikipedia python library](https://pypi.org/project/wikipedia/) - Used to research the biography of writers
 * [Contact Form v5](https://github.com/lululinda/weapp/tree/master/Lista%20de%20asistencia/ContactFrom_v5%202) - Used to create the Html template file